msftenhanceprovenance/msftenhanceprovenance/README.md

-See this page on the [Microsoft account](https://github.com/microsoft/Secure-Supply-Chain/#readme) for details.
+See this page on the [Microsoft GitHub Organization](https://github.com/microsoft/Secure-Supply-Chain/#readme) for details.